mkruisbrink/mkruisbrink.github.io/_posts/2022-03-09-exchanges-cex-dex.md

 ## Introduction

-In this article we’re going to import cryptocurrency related data via the API provided by [Nomics.com](https://www.nomics.com) into RStudio.
+In this article we’re going to import cryptocurrency related data via the API provided by [Nomics.com](https://www.nomics.com) into RStudio. *NOTE: Nomics doesn't exist anymore*.

 - Find an endpoint you want to look at
 - Construct the endpoint URL